intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 "aspect"                  | `PI_PROPERTY_TYPE_BYTE_ARRAY`
 "reqd\_sub\_group\_size"  | `PI_PROPERTY_TYPE_BYTE_ARRAY`
 "reqd\_work\_group\_size" | `PI_PROPERTY_TYPE_BYTE_ARRAY`

-There is an "aspect" property if the image's *Used* set is not empty.
+"assumed\_target"         | `PI_PROPERTY_TYPE_BYTE_ARRAY`

+The "aspect" property tells the set of aspects that a device must have in order to use the image.
+The image is only compatible with a device that supports **all** of the listed aspects.
 The value of the property is an array of `uint32` values, where each `uint32` value is the numerical value of an aspect from `enum class aspect`.
 The size of the property (which is always divisible by `4`) tells the number of aspects in the array.

-There is a "reqd\_sub\_group\_size" property if the image contains any kernels with a numeric required sub-group size.
-(I.e. this excludes kernels where the required sub-group size is a named value like `automatic` or `primary`.)
-The value of the property is a `uint32` value that tells the required size.
+The "reqd\_sub\_group\_size" property tells the set of numeric sub-group sizes that a device must support in order to use the image.
+(This does not include named sub-group sizes like `automatic` or `primary`.)
+The image is only compatible with a device that supports **all** of the listed sizes.
+The value of the property is an array of `uint32` values, where each `uint32` value tells a required sub-group size.
+The size of the property (which is always divisible by `4`) tells the number of entries in the array.

-There is a "reqd\_work\_group\_size" property if the image contains any kernels with a required work-group size.
-The value of the property is a `BYTE_ARRAY` with the following layout:
+The "reqd\_work\_group\_size" property tells the set of work-group sizes that a device must support in order to use the image.
+The image is only compatible with a device that supports **all** of the listed sizes.
+The value of the property is a `BYTE_ARRAY` with entries that have the following layout:

 ```
 <dim_count (uint32)> <dim0 (uint32)> ...